adrenalinkin/monolog-autowire-bundle/README.md

 Introduction
 ------------

-The bundle provides access to all channels registered in `MonologBundle` via` LoggerHandler`.
+Bundle provides the ability to connect loggers registered in `MonologBundle` through the standard `autowire` mechanism.
+The goal is achieved thanks to auto-generated classes of loggers.
+Each class decorates one object of one of the registered `monolog` channel.

+Also available is the second way to achieve the goal - using the control class `LoggerHandler`.
 If the requested channel does not exist - will be selected fallback `logger`.
 As fallback `logger`  will be used service, which referenced by `@Psr\Log\LoggerInterface`.
 In that case where `logger` was not registered in service container will be returned instance of `Psr\Log\NullLogger`.